 All students are required to register with a doctor in Oxford as permanent patients for the duration of their course.
-The College Doctors (Dr Helen Steel and colleagues) are members of a partnership with which the College has a special arrangement for the care of its students and other members.
+The College Doctors (Dr Helen Steeln Dr Evelyn Sanderson and Dr Paul Ch'en) are members of a partnership with which the College has a special arrangement for the care of its students and other members.
 They may be seen by appointment (or without, in an emergency, but please telephone first 318499) at the Jericho Health Centre, New Radcliffe House, Walton Street, close to the College.
-There will be a nurse in College daily and a doctor weekly during term-time to see any students who need medical help; no appointment is needed.
+There will be a nurse in College daily during term-time to see any students who need medical help; no appointment is needed.
 Times are available in the Porters' Lodge.
 In an emergency, contact the Porters' Lodge on (2) 70600.